StevenNguyenCyber/StevenNguyenCyber/README.md

 ## Objective

-My journey in as a IT professional has led me to develop a passion for cybersecurity.
+My journey as a IT professional has led me to develop a passion for cybersecurity.
 I graduated with a Bachelor's of Science in Microbiology and I am now eager to transition into the Cybersecurity field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst or as a IT Security Analyst.